-The essence of what is offered is slightly different with eToro.
 The different sections of the dashboard still focus on providing traders with the tools they need to trade but do it by creating something of a virtual dealing desk.
 The News Feed area, for example, offers a mix of official data announcements and the views and comments of other traders.

 The Guide function features an automated, two-minute tour of the site.
 We found taking the tour to be time well spent, as within that short length of time we were introduced to the main features and functionality of the site, including the trade execution interface.
 As with the rest of the site, booking trades was a very user-friendly process.
 Incorporated into the main body of the trade ticket are Stop Losses, Take Profits and even Leverage levels, which can be adjusted on a trade-by-trade basis.

 During our testing, we found the site to be responsive and reliable, though some online comments from others in the trading community flag up instances of a few system glitches occurring.
 While the system didn’t freeze or buffer during our use, it’s easy to understand how frustrating and possibly costly this could be.

 The eToro app is available in Android and iOS format and provides all the same functionality of the desktop service.
 The mix of self-trading and copy trading is seamlessly copied over onto tablet and phone, as are the news and social trading functions.

 This eToro review found that, as with the desktop version, the mobile app keeps things simple.
 While being an ideal place for less-experienced traders, some more experienced traders may find it lacking in certain areas, such as charting tools.